canonical/docker.io-app/engine/man/dockerd.8.md

   has no effect.

-  This setting will also enable IPv6 forwarding if you have both **--ip-forward=true** and **--fixed-cidr-v6** set.
+  This setting will also enable IPv6 forwarding if you have both **--ip-forward=true** and an IPv6 enabled bridge network.
 Note that this may reject Router Advertisements and interfere with the host's existing IPv6 configuration.
 For more information, consult the documentation about "Advanced Networking - IPv6".

+**--ip-forward-no-drop**=**true**|**false**
+  When **false**, the default, if Docker enables IP forwarding itself (see **--ip-forward**), and **--iptables** or **--ip6tables** are enabled, it also sets the default policy for the FORWARD chain in the iptables or ip6tables filter table to DROP.

+  When **true**, and when IP forwarding is already enabled, Docker does not modify the default policy of the FORWARD chain.

 **--ip-masq**=**true**|**false**
-  Enable IP masquerading for bridge's IP range.
+  Enable IP masquerading for default bridge's IP range.
 Default is **true**.

 **--iptables**=**true**|**false**
   Enable Docker's addition of iptables rules.
 Default is **true**.

 **--ipv6**=**true**|**false**
-  Enable IPv6 support.
+  Enable IPv6 support on the default bridge network.
 Default is **false**.
-Docker will create an IPv6-enabled bridge with address fe80::1 which will allow you to create IPv6-enabled containers.
-Use together with **--fixed-cidr-v6** to provide globally routable IPv6 addresses.
+  By default, Docker will generate a ULA subnet, **--default-addresss-pool** or **--fixed-cidr-v6** can be used to override the subnet.
 IPv6 forwarding will be enabled if not used with **--ip-forward=false**.
 This may collide with your host's current IPv6 settings.
 For more information consult the documentation about "Advanced Networking - IPv6".

 **--isolation**="*default*"
    Isolation specifies the type of isolation technology used by containers.